EthanG11/lab2-428/readme.md

 8. We chose to use the default copy constructor as the only member variable is a vector, which has its own copy constructor allowing us to perform a successful deep copy.

-Added an == operator to the card class.

-Created a checkAllEightCards function that checks a hand for one of the 8 card combinations as well as the corresponding 4 card combinations.
+Created a checkAllEightCards function to the PinochleGame files that checks a hand for one of the 8 card melds as well as the corresponding 4 card melds.
+This made our code more modular and reusable so that we did not have to repeat logic in the suit_independent_evaluation function.

-Created a getCardRange function that returns a pair of iterators to the start of a card rank in the sorted vecotr and the end of a card rank in the sorted vector.

-Created a findXofaKind function.
+Created a findXofaKind function in the HoldemGame files.
+This also made our code more modular and reusable.
+The findXofaKind function can be used to find if a 5 card hand has a 2 of a kind i.e a pair a 3 of a kind or a 4 of a kind.
+It returns true or false based on if it finds X of a kind based on the given integer parameter.

 Created a checkForStraight function.
+This function just returns true or false if it finds a valid straight in an inputted five card hand.
+This also made our code more modular and reusable as it is used to check for a straight and a straight flush.

+Added a vector<pokerrank> called tieBreakers to the nested struct we created in this lab.
+This stored 5 potential "tiebreaker" values.
+A "tiebreaker" is just the poker rank of the values in step 16 listed in order.
+These "tiebreakers" are then compared in the < operator we created for the nested struct.

-Added a vector<pokerrank> tieBreakers to the nested struct.
-We did this because it is more efficient to store the tieBreakers values in the call to the holdem_hand_evlaluatoin function instead of recheking the hands for the tiebreakers values in the < operator.
-So this meant that we added 4 additional parameters that are referecnes to pokerRanks for the 4 possible tiebreakers.
-These tie breakers values are stored in the tieBreakers vector<pokerRank>, so that they can be used in the < operator that we created.
+We did this because it is more efficient to store and calculate the tieBreakers values in the call to the holdem_hand_evlaluation function, while we are finding the HoldemHandRank instead of reiterating through the hands for the tiebreakers values in the < operator.
+So this meant that we had to add 5 additional parameters of pokerRanks references to the holdem_hand_evaluation for the 5 possible tiebreakers.

-Moved the undefined value in pokerRank to the lowest value so that the < operator for HoldEmHand Ranks would work as expected.
-Also had to adjust the ++ operator for poker so that it would work with this change.
+Moved the undefined value in pokerRank to the lowest value in the enum so that the < operator for HoldEmHand Ranks would work as expected.
+Also had to adjust the ++ operator for pokerRank so that it would work the same with the new order change.

+Created a test pinochle program called TestPinochle.cpp to test if could properly identify 8 card and 4 card melds that arent double pinochle or pinochle.
+It worked as expected.

+ERRORS:

+1. undefined reference to access_cards().
+This was a linker error that was caused becuase our definition of the function did not exactly match the declaration.

 //TODO

-test pinochle evaluation function test poker

-runs:
+RUNS:

 1. test pinochle finding a pinochle